lazy-eggplant/vs.templ/docs/syntax.md

 Since v0.4.7 it is possible to use the `for` loop base on elements to perform operations on trees.
 Assumptions:
-- The structure of the node in the source data has always one single placement for children.
+- The structure of the node in the source data has always one single location where children can be found.
-- Filters, sorting and ordering clauses will be applied the same for all nodes.
+- Filters, sorting and ordering clauses will be applied the same for all cells.
-- The placement for children in the destination tree is marked by a unique tag for each of the parent entry.
+- The placement for children in the destination tree is unique for each of the parent entries.

-If these conditions are not fulfilled, `vs.templ` behaviour is undetermined, but it will try to avoid exceptions or hard failures as usual.
+If these conditions are not fulfilled, `vs.templ` behaviour is undetermined, but as usual, exceptions or hard failures are avoided.

 To use nesting one has to:
 - Provide an expression via attribute `src-children` to resolve the location of children in each cell based on the current parent. "$" is valid and means "check my direct children".
-- Provide an optional expression via attribute `dst-children` to resolve the location of the generated XML where new cells should be expanded. if empty, its default value is `item`.
+- Provide an optional expression via attribute `dst-children` to resolve the location of the generated XML where new cells should be expanded; if empty, its default value is `item`.

 If `src-children` is missing, no recursive operation will take place, regardless of `dst-children` value.